 In order for users to have confidence in the value of the certification, sufficient psychometric standards must be met for reliable, fair, and valid assessments to make a consequential (summative) decision.
-The specialty board must have security measures in place to ensure that only the diplomate accesses their assessment materials.
+The specialty board must have security measures in place to ensure that only the diplomate accesses its assessment materials.
 The measures should not be an unnecessary burden for the diplomates.

 Performance on continuing certification assessments should contribute to making certification decisions when assessment is a component of the decision matrix.
-Specialty boards should ensure that subject matter experts are clinically active.
+The specialty board should ensure that SMEs are clinically active.
 Continuing certification programs must provide sufficient information upon which to base a decision about a diplomate's certification status.